Which Mindfulness-based Program to choose?

 Nowadays, a variety of mindfulness-based programs is available tailored to specific health conditions and contexts, all honouring the essence of the original MBSR-format developed by Jon Kabat-Zinn.

-IPA – the International Panel for the acknowledgement of evidence-based mindfulness-based programs.
+For example, progams acknowledged by IPA, the International Panel for the acknowledgement of evidence-based mindfulness-based programs.